Alison Cox – Founder

 Since 2017, Alison has frequently collaborated with the London-based Commonwealth organisations to produce cross-cultural music via TCR for different events at Marlborough House, Westminster Abbey and elsewhere.

 Alison has discovered from her visits overseas that very few young people in different countries are being taught to compose their own music.
 This was also a view shared by the Associated Board of the Royal Schools of Music.
 As a result of this, the Commonwealth International Composition Award has been created.

 It will also help to celebrate the Commonwealth’s 70th Anniversary.

 In 2013, Alison was awarded the OBE for ‘Services to the Community in the UK and Overseas’ .

-In 2016, his work Flight from Ashes was premiered at Trinity College of Music by Grace Buttler (violin) and Irina Lyakhovskaya (piano).
-Sam has participated in workshops at Royal Holloway and his works have been performed around the UK and Europe.
 In 2018, he was selected as one of eight composers commissioned for Royal Holloway’s Distant Voices, Current Drifts project with the Royal Holloway New Music Collective.
 He also recently recorded a trio of choral works in St Peter’s College Chapel, Oxford with Joe Davies (conductor) and singers from the University of Oxford.
 Also in 2018, he was chosen to participate in the 2018 Etchings Festival with the ECCE Ensemble.
-Recently, he has been selected as one of the Emerging Composers at the Ludlow English Song Weekend.
-He has upcoming projects in London, Manchester, Oxford, and Birmingham.
+In 2019, he has been selected as one of the Emerging Composers at the Ludlow English Song Weekend.

 Feel free to contact Sam at firstname.lastname@example.org